b-harvest/Canto/x/liquidstaking/spec/04_messages.md

 The transaction that is triggered with `MsgCancelLiquidStaking` fails if:

 - The `ChunkBondRequestId` does not exist
-- The address of msg sender does not match with `ChunkBondRequest.RequestorAddress`
+- The address of msg sender does not match with `ChunkBondRequest.RequesterAddress`

 ## MsgLiquidUnstaking